FREE GUIDE

 Emissions pricing is no longer a distant regulatory threat, it’s a line item on the shipping industry’s balance sheet.
 In 2025 alone, the EU’s emissions schemes are set to add more than USD 6 billion in costs.
 And this is just the beginning.

-From 2028, the IMO’s Global Fuel Intensity (GFI) measure is expected to enter force, putting a price on carbon intensity across the global fleet.
+From 2028, the IMO GFI measure is expected to enter into force, putting a price on carbon intensity across the global fleet.
 This adds an estimated USD 22 billion in 2028, rising to USD 33 billion by 2030.

 Several countries are evaluating the opportunity of taxing shipping emissions.
-If these new schemes materialise, the global carbon bill for shipping would climb towards USD 100 billion by 2030.
+If these new schemes materialise, the global carbon bill for shipping could increase substantially.

 The IMO’s GFI: A global layer or just another cost?